Try This At Home Yoga Routine

 - Open your arms to the horizon and gaze at your right hand.

-Target Muscle Groups: Strengthens upper body and core muscles.
+Target Muscle Groups: Strengthens the upper body and core muscles.

 Getting into the Pose from Warrior 2: